 I stumbled upon the Searching Within course in a remarkable and unforgettable way.
 Back in late 2002, I learned that Belsebuub’s 9-week course in Self-Discovery was finishing off with a group walk in Toronto, Canada.
 My friends and I took the opportunity to join.

-Without having any prior knowledge about the course and its subject matter I was introduced into what I would later discover would be one of the most essential practices of the course – Awareness of the Present Moment.
+Without having any prior knowledge about the course and its subject matter I was introduced into what I would later discover would be one of the most essential practices of the course – awareness of the present poment.

 What was special about this introduction for me was that while I thought I knew a few things about spirituality, this walk presented a most practical approach to the spiritual that I had never personally considered prior.
 The information and methodology I received was new to me, but beyond that was the exploratory approach that suggested an entirely different way of processing information, which was through personal effort, discovery and experience.

 Thus in this walk, I was trying out one of the Searching Within course’s primary exercises and learning about it in a very personal way.
 It became alive through my own efforts, taking its simple explanation into practice.
 It was mine to discover and experience.
 Something that I had never come across in any of my previous philosophical, educational, or spiritual studies.

 On that particular walk, I explored the method outlined by the instructor, learning to see my own thoughts and daydreams and trying to not become absorbed in them.
 As a result, I experienced a blissful and elevated state of consciousness where I was left with immense joy and happiness – something I never felt in my life before.

 This experience sent a chill to my bones (in a good way!), telling me that there was something real and profound about the practical methodology that Belsebuub was creating in his courses.